bost-ty/ff-lucid/README.md

 1) Go to [the product page](https://addons.mozilla.org/en-US/firefox/addon/ff-lucid/).
 2) Install it!

-### TODO:
+### Known Issues:

-[X] Firefox Sync storage for note contents

-[] Deal with Firefox privacy/anti-fingerprinting for Date() timezone and prefers-color-scheme issues
+ - Firefox privacy/anti-fingerprinting settings prevent access to accurate Date() timezone (defaults to UTC +000) and prefers-color-scheme (defaults to light).
+For these cases, users need to be able to manually set preferred color scheme & timezone.